The centre for tax analysis in developing countries

 The ATAF Environmental Tax Handbook is a practical guide for policymakers seeking to use taxation as a tool for environmental protection and sustainable economic growth.
 It examines the limitations of traditional regulatory approaches and highlights the role of environmental fiscal reform in supporting responsible environmental practices.
-It explores policy frameworks, best practice, and case studies that demonstrate how African countries can use tax instruments to address environmental challenges while promoting revenue generation.
+The handbook explores policy frameworks, best practice, and case studies that demonstrate how African countries can use tax instruments to address environmental challenges while promoting revenue generation.
 This handbook aims to provide policymakers with practical insights into the selection and implementation of environmental tax instruments tailored to the African context.

 TaxDev researchers authored the following chapters:

 • Chapter 7: Reforms to African Motoring Taxation - This chapter explores reforms to motoring taxation in Africa, focusing on how tax policies can address environmental concerns, improve transport infrastructure, and generate revenue.
-It examines challenges such as fuel subsidies, outdated vehicle fleets, and rising emissions, proposing tax reforms like fuel excise adjustments, emissions-based vehicle taxation, and incentives for cleaner transport alternatives.
-The chapter also highlights case studies from African countries implementing motoring tax reforms, emphasizing the need for balanced policies that support economic growth while promoting environmental sustainability.

 Published on: 23rd October 2024